smastrom/react-email-autocomplete/README.md

         └──[username - span:first-of-type] [@domain.com - span:last-of-type]
 ```

-You can either specify `classNames` for the elements you'd like to style:
+You can either specify `classNames` for any element you'd like to style:

 ```jsx
 const myClassNames = {